AyDeveloper/SwapEtherToDai/README.md

-# Swap Ether to Dai
+# Swap Link to Matic

 This project allows users to swap ether for dai using the chainlink pricefeed.
 For each ether value sent in, they get the equivalent value in dai.